BUILDING A BETTER FLAGLER -TOGETHER!!

 Just eliminate the waste, fraud, and abuse!

-Powerpoint Presentations.
+PowerPoint Presentations.
 Why so many?
-I will puke if I see another one.
 Just give us data.

 The county has approved commercial shopping center the size of 5 Walmarts in a neighborhood community, along with over 500 units of housing.
 The same at Palm Coast earlier this year approving the addition of homes from the max 58 to 73.
 These meetings were both packed with people and they passed them anyway.
 Is that responsible growth or superior service?
 Nope!
 A slap in the face!